‘Big Brother’ Evictee Winston Hines Says New HOH Doesn’t Know How To Play the Game, But Could Still Win ‘BB20

 “Sam going up and blowing my cover, typical Sam.
 I love the girl, but she doesn’t know the game that well.
 She went up and released some information, and I wish she wouldn’t have.”

 After the eviction vote, A blindsided Winston Hines was so upset he angrily tossed a friendship bracelet Sam had made for him on the floor on his way out the door.
-In his live eviction interview, Winston told Big Brother host Julie Chen he felt extremely betrayed by Sam, of all people.
+In his live eviction interview, Winston told Big Brother host Julie Chen that he felt extremely betrayed by Sam, of all people.

 “Sammie Sweetheart,” he scoffed.
 “I’m biting my tongue, Julie.”